wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

 ## Using other tools to view and decode WMO binary formats

-The example notebooks demonstrated how you can decode commonly used WMO binary formats using python code.
+The example notebooks demonstrated how you can decode commonly used WMO binary formats using Python.

-You can also use other tools to decode and visualize WMO binary formats without the need to write code, such as:
+You can also use other tools to decode and visualize WMO table driven code form formats without the need to write software, such as:

-- [Panoply](https://www.giss.nasa.gov/tools/panoply/) - A cross-platform application that plots geo-referenced and other arrays from NetCDF, HDF, GRIB, and other datasets.
+- [Panoply](https://www.giss.nasa.gov/tools/panoply/) - a cross-platform application that plots geo-referenced and other arrays from NetCDF, HDF, GRIB, and other datasets
-- [ECMWF Metview](https://confluence.ecmwf.int/display/METV/Metview) - A meteorological application for data analysis and visualization, which supports GRIB and BUFR formats.
+- [ECMWF Metview](https://confluence.ecmwf.int/display/METV/Metview) - a meteorological application for data analysis and visualization, which supports GRIB and BUFR formats
-- [Integrated Data Viewer (IDV)](https://www.unidata.ucar.edu/software/idv/) - A free Java-based software framework for analyzing and visualizing geoscience data, including support for GRIB and NetCDF formats.
+- [Integrated Data Viewer (IDV)](https://www.unidata.ucar.edu/software/idv/) - a free Java-based software framework for analyzing and visualizing geoscience data, including support for GRIB and NetCDF formats

 ## Conclusion